 Top 3 Priorities for a Scale Up Business

-Top 3 Priorities for a Scale Up Business.
+What are the Top 3 Priorities for a Scale Up Business?
 In Blackboard Fridays Episode 59, Jacob talks about Business Lifecycle.
 Need this implemented into your business?
 Talk to the international business advisor who can do exactly that – Contact Jacob, Learn More, or Subscribe for Updates.

-In Australia, half of all new businesses fail to survive 3 years.
-They never make the breakthrough from Start Up (watch last week’s episode here) to Scale Up.
+Half of all new businesses fail to survive 3 years.
+They fail to successfully make the transition from Start Up (watch last week’s episode here) to Scale Up.

 For those who do, new strategic priorities emerge.
 Watch this week’s episode to learn the Top 3 Priorities for a Scale Up Business.